3 Ways Balance Transfers Help You Manage Debt and Save Money

 Carrying credit card debt can be very tough on your finances.
 If you’re struggling to keep up with payments, you’re not alone.
 According to Ramsey Solutions, it’s estimated that 103 million Americans carry credit card debt at some point during the year, which is approximated from the fact that 82% of adults have at least one credit card, and 47% of those cardholders carry a balance at least once a year.

-Therefore, opening another credit card when you’re already in debt might not sound wise, but a balance transfer actually can be a smart move depending on your situation.
 Here are three ways a balance-transfer card can help you manage debt — and how much money it can save you.

-You’ll Pay Less in Interest Charges
+1. You’ll Pay Less in Interest Charges

-If you have a substantial credit card balance and a high annual percentage rate (APR), a considerable part of your monthly payment is going toward interest.
-This makes it tough to even put a dent in your balance, let alone pay it off entirely or save money every month.
+If you have a substantial credit card balance and a high APR, a considerable part of your monthly payment is going toward interest.
+This makes it tough to even put a dent in your balance, let alone pay it off entirely.Â

-You Can Consolidate Credit Card Debt
+2. You Can Consolidate Credit Card Debt

 Trying to pay down debt on one credit card is difficult enough.
 Things just get even more overwhelming when you’re paying off multiple cards.

 Opening a balance-transfer card can help, because you can consolidate your debt into one monthly payment.
-This will be much easier to manage and will lower your risk of late fees — and you should end up paying less interest overall.
+This will be much easier to manage and will lower your risk of late fees — and you may end up paying less interest overall.

-You Can Pay Off a Large Purchase Over Time
+3. You Can Pay Off a Large Purchase Over Time

 Sometimes you need to make an expensive purchase, but you don’t necessarily have the funds on hand to cover it.
 Maybe your washing machine breaks unexpectedly, and you don’t have the cash to replace it.